 Noted Concern: P. Shames expressed a concern that security is almost completely missing from the IOAG Catalog and that the Security WG has a task to review the catalog and provide feedback to the IOAG.

 P. Shames provided an executive summary of the SEA Systems Architecture Working Group.
-The major achievements for this group were the Updated Application and Support Architecture Green Book, reviewed new “Implementation” viewpoint to showcase desirable features of MOIMS & SOIS for translating abstract specifications into implementations.
+The major achievements for this group were the updated Application and Support Architecture Green Book, reviewed new “Implementation” viewpoint to showcase desirable features of MOIMS & SOIS for translating abstract specifications into implementations.
 Problems and Issues: Resources are constrained (as always), key staff were absent or unavailable for significant periods (Roger Thompson/ESA and P. Shames/NASA), but good progress was still made; Need to divert resources to help resolve dispute over value of MOIMS inputs to SOIS YB; Agreement that the Green Book will contain as complete an architecture as is practical, based on current published and in work materials.
 The “moving target” nature of the book makes this challenging.
 A request was made that all MOIMS & SOIS WG inform the SAWG of any major changes in document plans.

 P. Shames provided an update on the status of the DDOR Working Group.
 This WG has all new participants and the new WG Chair was unable to attend, but his replacement did admirably.
 In DDOR, three projects are in progress (red, blue, and green books); a White Book on Terrestrial Generic File Transfer was discussed and further study is needed to determine if the proposed standard will handle large DDOR files (10’s of GB) in an efficient manner.
 Additionally, there is joint NASA/ESA work on a Ka-band quasar catalog that has resulted in improvements to the reference frame published in the new IAU standard 3rd generation International Celestial Reference Frame (ICRF3).
 P. Shames mentioned that offline discussions with RF&M would continue at the next meeting and a new project for higher resolution D-DOR PN signal will be proposed (with output in RF&Mod BB).
 Problems and Issues that were raised included delays that were introduced by changes in DDOR WG personnel and that while the new ESA member was present (as well as a CNSA representative), key NASA & JAXA reps were unable to attend.